Advertising & Postering in Residence

 Where will my posters be put up?

-By submitting through this process, your posters will be put up on designated boards and spaces throughout each residence area that you submit posters for.
+By submitting through this process, your posters will be put up on designated boards and spaces at each residence you request.

 Can I put up posters myself?

 No. We ask that groups refrain from putting up posters, flyers, brochures, pamphlets, etc. themselves.
-If an organization or individual is found responsible for unauthorized distribution promotional materials, Student Housing & Community Services may invoice them for clean-up costs and deny future advertising privileges in UBC residence areas.
+If an organization or individual is found responsible for the unauthorized distribution of promotional materials, Student Housing and Community Services may invoice them for clean-up costs and deny future advertising privileges in UBC residence areas.

 What kind of advertising or promotional materials will not be authorized?